-But before diving deep into the details I will put the answer for our main question as simple as this: can I put my plant in a smaller pot?
+But before diving deep into the details I will put the answer to our main question as simple as this: can I put my plant in a smaller pot?
 Plants can be potted in a smaller pot if the current pot is too big for the plant.
-Otherwise, roots and foliage pruning are required in order for the smaller pot to fit the plant size.
+Otherwise, roots and foliage pruning are required in order for the smaller pot to fit the plant’s size.

 Keep reading to know in which case you should repot your plant into a smaller pot.

 Why you may need to repot your plant into a smaller pot

 Choosing the right pot size is important.
 Because if you plant your plant in a relatively big pot the soil will be too much.
 Such soil will retain much moisture ( more than what the plant needs).

 Such a thing will make the soil waterlogged for an extended period of time, which will cause root rot.
 Root rot is the number one reason behind houseplants’ death and suffering.